 Walking the Labyrinth

 The labyrinth symbolizes our spiritual journey as we move in towards the centre, letting go of whatever burdens us, and then returning by the same path freer and lighter, with the assurance of God’s love and support as we face the tasks of our lives.

 Labyrinths are a powerful meditation tool.
 Unlike a maze, a labyrinth has only one path to the centre, so you don’t have to think about where you’re walking – you can just relax and go with the flow of the path.
 The many different turns have the effect of naturally slowing the body down.
 As the body slows and relaxes, so does the mind, and then inspiration, creativity and grace are allowed to surface.
 We become more aware of God’s presence, our true self, and the world we live in.

-For suggestions about using the labyrinth, see our brochure below [link provided].
+For suggestions about using the labyrinth, please read our brochure .

 - Give us A Word: a short daily devotional text.

 - 3-Minute Retreat: take a short prayer break at your computer

 - Sacred Space: pray here and now with the help of scripture and on-screen guidance

 - Forward Movement: a daily meditation on a verse, with prayer and daily reading.